Skip to Content

 For the most part, you can use Tijuana tap water as you would normally.
 The only thing to avoid is drinking it.
 A few common questions and answers include:

 • Is it safe to drink beverages with ice in Tijuana?- Yes, the ice is made in a factory or ice machine from purified water.
-If you’re concerned, look at the ice to verify that it was factory-made or ask your waiter if it was made from purified water.

 • Can I drink juices?- Yes, you can safely drink the juices that you see for sale on food stands.
 The water used in making the juice is purified.
-If you’re worried about this, you can also ask the vendor if the water in the juice was purified.

 • Can I make tea and coffee with tap water in Tijuana?- Yes, as you boil the water first.